nikolas-virionis/spotify-api/README.md

   <img src='./readme-pictures/Playlist Configs.png' width='25%'><br>
   --- User ID: The user id is available when clicking the account, and accessing its information, on Spotify's website<br>
   <img src='./readme-pictures/Account.png' width='25%'><br>
+  --- Liked Songs: A flag to pass in case the playlist you want to use is your profile Liked Songs <br>

   - Calling the function:
 ~~~python